Hanmb17/CI_MS1_CATTERY/README.md

 <img src="docs/userstory-testing/finding-the-address-on-the-footer.gif">
 </details>

-2. As a first-time user, I want to know what their customer think about them.
+2. As a first-time user, I want to know what their customer thinks about them.

 | Feature     | Action      |  Expected Result  | Actual Result |
 |    :----:      |    :----:   |   :----:   |  :----: |